Frequently Asked Questions about South Korea

 Is it necessary to learn Korean?

 Fortunately for many expats, English is the language of business and commerce.
-It is also possible to get by in South Korea without knowing Korean.
-Despite this, South Koreans are proud of their language and history, and while it is not vital to learn Korean, it is useful in both navigating the country and understanding Korean culture.
+It's also possible to get by in South Korea without knowing Korean.
+Despite this, South Koreans are proud of their language and history, and while it isn't vital to learn Korean, it 's useful in both navigating the country and understanding Korean culture.
 The Korean alphabet is easy to master and is especially helpful when reading signs and bus stops.

 Is South Korea safe and what is the situation with North Korea?

 South Korea is incredibly safe and crime statistics are low.
-Pickpocketing does occur in the larger cities but it is rare.
+Pickpocketing does occur in the larger cities but it's rare.
 Walking about and catching public transport late at night is considered safe, but this does not mean that one should forgo safety precautions.